 Stuffed Portobello Mushrooms

-November is gone and Greece embraced winter with rainy days… The earth is nourished with fresh water after a long time of dry sunny weather, and the plants look very happy under the shower!!
+Autumn is here!
+The earth is nourished with fresh water after a long time of dry sunny weather, and the plants look very happy under the shower!!
 Mother earth will give this blessing of water back in many ways.
-One of them, are the creatures that rise through her soft and humid soil: the mushrooms!!!
+One of them, is the creatures that rise through her soft and humid soil: the mushrooms!!!

 This superfood that is the fruiting body of fungi that exists in the soil, has been used for centuries for their medicinal properties.
 The Egyptians believed the mushrooms gave the consumer special powers or eternal life.
 They were the “food of the Gods” or cibus diorum in Rome and Russian and Mexican folklore, mushrooms gave people superhuman strength.

 All varieties of mushrooms possess cleansing capabilities.
 Mushrooms contain a substance called Germanium, which is a nutrient that helps boost the oxygen efficiency within the body.
 It also helps counteract the body’s exposure to environmental toxins and helps to increase the body’s ability to fight disease.

 Another amazing property of mushrooms is a compound named Polysaccharides.
 This enables mushrooms to boost the immune system and fight the growth of tumors.
 Mushrooms are also high in amino acids, nicotinic acid, riboflavin, vitamins B, C, and K, and pantothenic acid.
 They provide high-value plant-based protein and essential minerals and are a great substitute for those who want to replace meat and animal products from their diet.

 Here we will use portobellos, not only because they are super nutritional, but also because you can easily find them in a grocery store, almost everywhere.
 This recipe is easy and can make a gourmet snack, or a starter for your Christmas table.

 - 1 small leek